Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Successful generalised anxiety disorder treatment of comorbidities with medication and therapy is an important step in improving overall well-being.
 It reduces the impact of GAD on daily activities.

-Diagnosis of Generalised Anxiety Disorder
+How is Generalised Anxiety Disorder diagnosed?

 Diagnostic Criteria (DSM-5)